 When name is None and no additions or tests are made to the topology then SPL compilation uses kind directly.
 Otherwise the main composite invocation is invoked within a generated main composite.

-- kind (str) Kind of the main composite operator invocation.
-Must be a namespace qualified name. - toolkits (list[str]) Optional list of toolkits the main composite depends on. - name (str) Invocation name for the main composite.
+- kind (str) Kind of the main composite operator invocation. - toolkits (list[str]) Optional list of toolkits the main composite depends on. - name (str) Invocation name for the main composite.

 tuple containing: